 A garden for all seasons

 Today it is home to exotic plants from the Blue Poppy of the Himalayas to the Fire Bush of the Andes, as well as five National Collections - of Magnolia, Embothrium, Eucryphia, Rhododendron forrestii and Bodnant Rhododendron Hybrids.
 It is also boasts Wales’ largest collection of UK Champion Trees, which provide a year-round spectacle.

-Bodnant is also an ever-changing garden which keeps evolving.
-With around 20 formerly private acres opened to the public since 2012, and gardeners currently busy renovating other areas, there will be much more for you to explore in years to come…
+Bodnant tells a story of more than two centuries of world horticuture, yet it's a garden which keeps evolving.
+With around 40 formerly private acres opened to the public since 2012, and gardeners constabtly renovating beds and borders, there is much yet to experience.